 The strap that connects the battery to the ground (chassis) often comes lose or corrodes, this will cause poor idle, and often a few fault lights.
 The lead goes from the negative and connects to the chassis directly below the batter (often need to take the battery off to tighten).
 In an emergency, or to check, you can try connecting the battery to the engine/ chassis with any old jump lead.

-You may well get this display on your dashboard, unless it's -5c or worse your car should be ok, only issue may be the car taking longer to start than normal.
+You may well get this display on your dashboard, unless it's -5c or worse your car should be ok, only issue may be the car taking longer to start than normal (it's not normally associated with a loss of power, even when cold).
 If you get this, it's normally one of four things: Failed Glow Plug (should read about 1 Ohm, also connect the plug across the battery, the tip only should glow after a second or two), Fuse blown (a 60a 'Midi' fuse, it's F73 and is the yellow one on top of the battery), or the glow plug control unit on the bulkhead.
 More details on all this: